milasudril/maike/README.md

 ## Compiling Maike

 Before compiling maike, make sure that appropriate `libjansson` development files are available on the system.
-If Maike is not available, use the makefile.
-The file `maike.mk` contains some variables that may need to be modified.
+If Maike is not available, run the script `build.sh`.
 If Maike is available, just run your installed version of Maike from the source directory.

 ## TODO:s